 The Great Chronicler

 The Chronicler is doing something else.
 He is using all of the best moments in David’s story and creating a “literary portrait” of a “greater than David.”
-The Chronicler had also read and pondered the books of Isaiah and Jeremiah, who pointed towards a “new David,” that is, a future king from David’s line who would be the kind of king that Israel’s kings never quite lived up to.
+The Chronicler had also read and pondered the books of Isaiah and Jeremiah, who pointed towards a “new David.”
+That is, a future king from David’s line who would be the kind of ruler that Israel’s monarchy never quite lived up to.
 Even historical David was not the ideal king, but he was a good start.
 Good enough that the Chronicler adapts the past portrait of David to become an image of the future, hoped-for David that Israel was still waiting for after the exile.

 In this way, the Chronicler is acting as the first commentary on the Old Testament.
 He’s offering us a prophetic interpretation of Israel’s history that is meant to guide the reader’s attention forward to the hope of a coming king who will restore order and pursue the Lord as David once did, at least mostly.
 In other words, 1-2 Chronicles are a “prophetic work.”
 That is, they represent God’s point of view on Israel’s past, and announce that exile and disappointment is not the end of the story.
 This author is offering the same prophetic hope we find in the books of Isaiah, Jeremiah, and in the rest of the prophets.